-Whether you are a seasoned equestrian or are new to the experience, horseback riding in the Canadian Rockies is not an activity you’ll soon forget.
+Horse lovers unite!
+Whether you’re a seasoned equestrian or new to the experience, horseback riding in the Canadian Rockies is not an activity you’ll soon forget.

 There are plenty of riding experiences to choose from — from just a couple of hours to week-long adventures — and this is an activity that can be tailored to your taste and budget.